imagineLife/big-site/content/k8s/cluster-ip-service.md

 # ClusterIP
 The ClusterIP service is...
 - an object
-- acts as a "middleman" between replica pods and others
+- acts as a "middleman" between replica pods and other pods

 - [ClusterIP](#clusterip)
   - [A Situation](#a-situation)